 As the member of Chinese delegation of AMCDRR 2016, Prof. YANG Saini and Dr. CHEN Jing also attended the opening ceremony, some related technical sessions, thematic sessions, feather events, and final plenary and closing ceremony, propagated IRG project and the International Center for Collaborative Research on Disaster Risk reduction to other participants of AMCDRR 2016.

 AMCDRR 2016 is the first Asia Ministerial Conference on Disaster Risk Reduction after the Sendai Framework come into force.
-This conference included 2 ministerial sessions, 6 technical sessions, 18 thematic sessions, 2 feature events, which covered 6 major topics: 1) understanding disaster risk, 2) disaster risk governance, 3) investing in disaster risk reduction, 4) disaster preparedness, response and recovery, 5) review and monitoring of implementation of the Sendai Framework, and 6) enabling governance for coherence in DRR, sustainable development and climate change.
+This conference included 2 ministerial sessions, 6 technical sessions, 18 thematic sessions, 2 feature events, which covered 6 major topics: 1) understanding disaster risk, 2) disaster risk governance, 3) investing in disaster risk reduction, 4) disaster preparedness, response and recovery, 5) buy youtube views cheap, 6) review and monitoring of implementation of the Sendai Framework, and 7) enabling governance for coherence in DRR, sustainable development and climate change.
 The major achievement of the conference was the “Asia Regional Plan for Implementation of the Sendai Framework for Disaster Risk Reduction 2015-2030”, which included policy direction, road map, and two-year action plan for Asian countries’ implementation of Sendai Framework.